 Capital One is one of those financial institutions, and for many years, it has issued both Visa and Mastercard cards and been a part of the “four corners model.”
 However, a handful of companies, such as American Express (AXP) and Discover Financial, operate within the “three corners model” in which the same company is responsible for both financial accounts and the payment network … and as of May 2025, Capital One now owns Discover.

 The initial deal announcement was made in February 2024, and Wall Street has significantly warmed up to COF shares ever since, with the consensus call rising from a Hold then to solid Buy territory today.
-Right now, 15 analysts call the stock a Buy, while seven more are on the sidelines, and no one as of now believes it’s a Sell.
+Right now, 17 analysts call the stock a Buy, six more are on the sidelines, and no one says it’s a Sell.
+That optimism is focused not just on the here and now, but pretty far down the road; Wall Street expects quite a bit of investment that should eventually pay off in longer-term growth.

 Related: 8 Best Stock Picking Services, Subscriptions, Advisors & Sites